kebernet/erigo/server/README.md

       networking.
       Default: 1
     -d, --device-type
       The name of the device.
-Will be postfixed with the last two characters of the MAC address.
+Will be postfixed with the last few characters of the MAC address.
       Default: RaspberryPi
     --dont-require-login